Ammassalik Municipality

-Ammassalik was one of two municipalities in Tunu, the former county of East Greenland − the other one being Illoqqortoormiut (further north).
+Ammassalik was one of two municipalities in Tunu, the former county of East Greenland − the other one being Ittoqqortoormiit (further north).
 It was located in southeastern Greenland, and with an area of 232,100 km^{2}, most of it on the ice sheet, it was the largest municipality of East Greenland.
-It is now mostly part of the new Sermersooq municipality, except for the uninhabited area from Timmiarmiut southwards, which is part of the new Kujalleq municipality.
+It is now mostly part of the new Sermersooq municipality, except for the uninhabited area from Timmiarmiit southwards, which is part of the new Kujalleq municipality.
 The population was 3,031 on 1 January 2005.

 Due to its size, the old municipality bordered more municipalities than any other in Greenland (10):